harpresing/etSingh.github.io/_drafts/IntentBasedNetworking.markdown

 + NEMO API - Provides the NEMO model, detailing the HOWTO of intent construction
 + NEMO REST- REST API for NEMO engine, for transmitting intent instance to NEMO engine
 + NEMO UI- Displays state in DLUX UI

+NEMO is Network DSL (Domain Specific Language), which is inspired by SQL.